wangziqi2013/wangziqi2013.github.io/_posts/2019-01-05-translation-triggered-prefetching.markdown

 indicators of the fact that the target physical address is cold and has not been touched for a while.
 In such cases, it is reasonable to expect that the cache does not contain the target block.

+Based on this observation, TEMPO attempts to mitigate the "double miss" problem by prefetching the target memory address when the last level TLB entry is read from the DRAM.
+The approach is described as follows.
+When a TLB miss is detected, the page walker initiates the page walk process.